niftynei/droidtalks/drawables/drawables.md

 ![75%] (android-deal-with-it.gif)

-^ overriding this static call to inject your own drawable type is left as an exercise for the reader
+^ soooooo. defining Custom Drawables via XML isn't an option.
+But there's good news.

+^ Weve still got Java.

 ---

-# Good ol' Java

 ````java
     CustomDrawable drawable = new CustomDrawable();
     drawable.setColorFilter(Color.BLACK, PorterDuff.Mode.DST);
     mView.setBackground(drawable);

 ````

-^ So any custom drawables that we make will have to be instantiated via their Java class and assigned to the view either through a custom view layout or through set up on view construction.

-^ So it's not as easy to maintain as the XML way but we can get away with it.
-Plus we want the custom drawing.

-^ Ok, let's dive into building custom Drawables.
+^ Custom Drawables are instantiated and assigned to views in Java.

+^ Admittedly, not as clean as using just XML.
+But drawables are totally worth it. ;D

+^ Now that we know how to use them, and some limitations, let's see how you'd write them.

 ---